Anduin2017/AnduinOS/README.md

 ## How to build

+You MUST install AnduinOS first.

+To edit the build parameters, modify the `./src/args.sh` file.

-To build this OS, you MUST install AnduinOS first.
-And run the following command:
+To build the OS, run the following command:

 ```bash
 cd ./src